ummaromanasama/Purchase_Token/README.md

 # Purchase_Token
-Demonstrating purchase of tocken and checking wallet balance.
+Demonstrating purchase of token and checking wallet balance.